hiperwalk/hiperwalk/docs/development/index.rst

    pip3 install networkx
    pip3 install matplotlib

-The ``main`` branch is where the new features are developed.
+The ``main`` branch is the main development area for new features.
-To contribute, clone the repository.
+To contribute, first clone the repository.

 .. code-block:: shell

     git clone https://github.com/hiperwalk/hiperwalk.git

-Then, make the desired alterations.
-And make a pull request.
+Next, make the desired modifications and submit a pull request.

 Testing
 =======